apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

    # Now mounted to my local machine:
    $ ythel:/home/dave on /home/dave/other_host type fuse.sshfs (rw,nosuid,nodev,relatime,user_id=1000,group_id=1000)

-{Singularity} 3.6 introduces the ``--fusemount`` option, which allows you directly expose FUSE filesystems inside a container.
+{Singularity} has a ``--fusemount`` option, which allows you to directly expose FUSE filesystems inside a container.
 The FUSE command / driver that mounts a particular type of filesystem can be located on the host, or in the container.